jycc-267/big-data-hvfhv-uber/README.md

 The project implements the three layers of the Lambda Architecture:

-1. Batch Layer: This layer manages the master dataset, which serves as the source of truth.
+1. `Batch Layer`: This layer manages the master dataset, which serves as the source of truth.
 It consists of an immutable, append-only set of raw data.
 The batch layer pre-computes views from this master dataset.

-2. Serving Layer: This layer responds to ad-hoc queries by returning pre-computed views from the batch layer or building views from the processed data.
-It combines batch views and incremental views, which are pre-computed and accessed through ad-hoc queries requested from the web application.
+2. `Serving Layer`: This layer responds to ad-hoc queries by returning pre-computed views from the batch layer or building views from the processed data.
+It combines batch views and incremental views, which are ad-hoc queries requested from the web application.

-3. Speed Layer: This layer deals exclusively with up-to-date data to compensate for the latency inherent in the batch layer.
+3. `Speed Layer`: This layer deals exclusively with up-to-date data to compensate for the latency inherent in the batch layer.
 It ensures that recent data is quickly incorporated into the system's outputs.

 In addition to these three layers, the project utilizes a front-end web application to convert the output into a graphical interface, making the data more accessible and user-friendly.